 Ignoring these can turn attraction into frustration.
 “I tell American men: love her culture as much as you love her,” I often say.

 No relationship is without hurdles, and differences amplify them.
-Here’s what I’ve seen:
+Nevertheless, there are also many positives in Japanese woman and American man relationships.
+Here’s what I’ve seen in terms of benefits and challenges:

 My approach, rooted in Emotionally Focused Therapy (EFT), helps couples navigate these by fostering secure attachment.
 “EFT lets partners see conflicts as opportunities to grow closer, not drift apart,” I explain.